 By Dr. Noel Lee

-When it comes to your colon, what goes in effects what comes out.
 Your diet has the biggest impact on the health of your digestive system.
 Getting food right can help you manage constipation, diarrhea, and other symptoms.
-What you eat (or avoid) can also influence your colon cancer risk, the second most common cancer in women and men
+What you eat (or avoid) can also influence your colon cancer risk, the second most common cancer in women and men.

 As a GI doctor, I often counsel patients on how to build a colon-friendly diet.
 While everybody’s insides are different, we know that certain foods are better for colon health than others.
 Check out the foods below to learn what to put on your plate.